thinkloop/coding-challenge-video/README.md

 - **Automated Versioning**: The build process uses the version number in `package.json` to create files and folders with version numbers for easy cache invalidation and version tracking.

-- **Event Tracking**: Open the console while using the site and notice every event being logged.
+- **Event Tracking**: Open the console while using the site and notice all events being logged.
 This can be extended easily to save all user interactions to a statistics backend.

 - **Object Inheritance**: The `fullVideo` model inherits from the `clip` model using prototypical inheritance.